kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 }
 ```

-In Postman, we'll need to add our URL which is `https://dummyjson.com/products/add`.
-On top of that, we will need to set our request type to POST and add the body above as a `raw` option and then change the type to JSON.
+In Postman, we'll need to add our URL: `https://dummyjson.com/products/add`.
+On top of that, we will need to set our request type to `POST` and add the body above as a `raw` option and then change the type to JSON.
 Once we've done this, we can press send:

 ![postman](/docs/how-to-guides/http/postman.png)